Discord-Oxygen/Discord-ExpireBot/README.md

 ## Selfhost
-(I'd recommend to use a Raspberry Pi) change the 'token' string at the end of the code to yours and the guildId to yours.
+(I'd recommend to use a Raspberry Pi)
+Set the environment Variables `discord_token` and `guild_id` or change the token string at the end of the code and the guildId to yours.
 Than install dependencies: `python3 -m pip install discord.py` and `python3 -m pip install durations` and than finally run `python3 bot/main.py`